 What to Expect

 As we’ve mentioned, Fat Biking is not mountain biking.
 Don’t expect to go out and churn out 20 miles.
 Try to think in terms of hours instead of distance.
 Because it is so condition-dependant the quality of the snow makes a world of difference – and conditions not only change from day-to-day but may change over the course of the ride.
-You may work your guts out for two hours and only travel seven miles.
+You may work your guts out for two hours and only travel a few miles.
 Don’t let that discourage you.
 The big, heavy tires, low pressure and low gearing make it more like driving a tractor than your trophy-truck mountain bike.

 You will need a small pump and a fat-bike specific tire pressure gauge that will be accurate with low pressures.
 We use the Accu-Gauge and have had very good results.
 Any small, packable bike pump works.
 We’ve been lugging around the Topeak Master Blaster or the better part of a decade.